 Taking silhouette shots can be as easy as pointing your camera at a subject and simply pressing the shutter button, or as intricately challenging as any other form of photography.

-A graduated grey, or neutral density (ND) filter will help to cut down on some of the background glare.
+A graduated grey or neutral density (ND) filter will help to cut down some of the background glare.
 As they do drop the light ratio.

-When we think of the word "silhouette", we see in our minds jet black figures, or shapes, on a very palish, or white background.
-However, it is aesthetically more pleasing on a photography judge's eye if there is a certain amount of detail in the subject matter itself.
-Hence, that little bit of fill-in flash, as suggested earlier.
+When we think of the word 'silhouette', we see in our minds jet black figures, or shapes, on a very palish, or white background.
+However, it is aesthetically more pleasing to the viewer's eye if there is a certain amount of detail to be seen in the subject matter itself.
+Hence, that little bit of fill-in flash is handy.
 How much flash to use, if any, will be dependent on the amount and direction of the background light source.
 Try not to have too much of the image blacked or whited out.
-These areas on a photograph are known as "negative space" and are unproductive in an image and are certainly frowned upon by judges.
+These areas on a photograph are known as 'negative space' and can be unproductive in an image.

 See also "Backlight Photography"